1998 Azores Islands earthquake: Aftermath

-Rescuers spent the night retrieving the bodies of those killed in the rubble and looking for survivors.
-Concerned about aftershocks, residents of Faial and Pico islands slept inside tents provided by the government.
+The initial rescue effort in northern Faial was hampered by toppled trees and landslides that blocked roads.
+In response to the road conditions, the national radio station said four aircraft from the air force were planned to support evacuation and aid deliveries.
+Rescuers spent the night looking for survivors and retrieving bodies among the rubble.
+Concerned about aftershocks, the residents of Faial and Pico slept inside tents provided by the government.
 The Portuguese Air Force deployed a Lockheed C-130 Hercules plane carrying tents and thousand blankets from Lisbon; medical teams and supplies also arrived.
 Prime minister António Guterres, visited Faial Island to survey the devastation.
 The United States ambassador to Portugal, Gerald S. McGowan, declared the earthquake a disaster on 17 July.
-In response, the Office of Foreign Disaster Assistance allocated thousand to the U.S. embassy for the Portuguese government to purchase lavatory items for the affected communities.
-The Portuguese government sent medical doctors and nurses to treat the injured victims on the islands.
-Sniffer dogs and medical aid were also transported to help in rescue missions.
-The reconstruction, resettlement and recovery projects were undertaken by the regional government and estimated at million.
+The Office of Foreign Disaster Assistance later allocated thousand to the embassy for the Portuguese government to purchase lavatory essentials.
+The Portuguese government dispatched medical doctors and nurses to treat the injured while sniffer dogs were mobilised for rescue missions.

+The regional government was tasked with reconstruction, resettlement and recovery, estimated at million.
 One of the largest recovery effort in the islands history, it involved constructing 670 prefabricated homes.
+About 72 percent of the reconstruction project was funded by the regional government while the remaining was from nationwide public funds.
+The recostruction projects drastically changed the architecture of buildings on Faial as traditional stone and mud homes were replaced with ones built with blocks, iron and cement.